mkarnowski/avi-vmc/README.md

 <td>
 </td>
 <td>
-<div>Port group to use for SE data nic 3, leave blank for unused</div>
+<div>Port group name to use for SE data nic 3, leave blank for unused</div>
 </td>
 </tr>